A proposal is a written offer to solve a technical problem

 Larger aids should be put on a separate page.
 In a typed

-manuscript, they may be bound on either the right or
+manuscript, they may be bound on either the right or the

-are several pages to which the aid is pertinent, it
+pages to which the aid is pertinent, it may be wise to

-may be wise to bind it on the left edge and locate it
+bind it on the left edge and locate it near the beginning

-near the beginning of the comments.
-A page occupied
+of the comments.
+A page occupied solely by a graphic aid

-solely by a graphic aid is given a page number if it
+is given a page number if it is bound on the left edge

-if it is bound on the right edge.
+but is not given a page number if it is bound on the right

 CHARTS